Frequently Asked Questions?

 Yes the compounds are environmentally safe.
 The products are tested and rated by suppliers and show an extremely low Global Warming Potential and no Ozone Depletion Potential.

 What is the difference between open and closed cell foam insulation?

-Open cell is a lighter foam, with an R-Value of 3-3.5 per inch.
+Both spray foam insulation types provide excellent insulation and a near air seal but open cell is a lighter foam, with an R-Value of 3-3.5 per inch.
 Closed cell is a denser foam, with an R-value of 6-7 per inch.